ziotom78/raytracing_course/tomasi-ray-tracing-03a.md

 -   Some of you may also have had error messages from Git regarding strange `CRLF` character conversions

--   Let's now see in detail the text encoding of files, it will be very useful especially in these two areas:
+-   Let's now see in detail the text encoding of files.
+This is useful for us because of two contexts:

     1. Comments in the code;
     2. Writing messages to the user.